YahuiZhangUofT/Family-characteristics-and-socio-economic-condition-in-canada/README.md

 ### Outputs

-7. In this Outputs folder, the RMD, final pdf file, and reference.bib file for the final paper are included in here.
+7. In this Outputs folder, the paper3.Rmd file, paper3.pdf file, and references.bib file for reproducing the final paper are included in here.

+8. In this Outputs folder, the Family paper.pdf file is the final paper, including the survey we have generated for the supplemental questions.

 ## Thank you for your time reading this readme file!